test-driven-development/devops-research-and-assessment/cover.md

 notes:

-- Nicole has taken no prisoners in demanding credit for her leadership of DORA from her misogynist detractors
+- Accelerate was published in 2018

 next -> survey responses